WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README2.md

 Click on Run to test your code and keep playing until you get a game which is not a draw.

-You might have noticed that when the score for the winner was updated it didn't delete the number 0 first.
-This means we need to add one more line to the function ```show_scores()```.
+You might notice that when the score for the winner was updated it didn't delete the number 0 first.
+This means we need to add one more line to the function ```show_scores()```:

 As the *first* line in this function add